balisujohn/localpilot/README.md

 You need to be running a codellama model in text generation webui with the API mode enabled on the same machine for this extension to work.
 In addition, I recommend mapping ctrl-Q to the extendSelection command, since it isn't mapped to a keyboard command by default.

 ## Contributing
-Since I just set this up so I could use it, it's not documented well and also may be difficult to set up, feel free to contribute improvements and instructions.
+Feel free to contribute improvements and instructions, also feel free to post feature requests as issues.

 ## License